See Joe's inspiring story, then try a little doodling yourself!

 Why should you doodle?
 Doodling helps to generate fresh ideas.
 Doodling distracts the mind from focusing on a given problem, allowing the unconscious mind to kick it around and inspire solutions.
 Doodling has even been shown to help us listen more intently to “boring” lectures!
 So instead of a distraction, doodling may actually help us to be better at whatever we are doing!

 These doodles will be simple, fun line drawings.
 They can be cartoon-like.
-They don’t need to be realistic.
+They don’t need to be realistic or perfect.
 They don’t need shading.
 Sharpies are great for doodling – no need to erase!

 Materials: pencils, pens, markers, or Sharpies (two different colors are great!) and any white paper (copy paper is perfect)